MiaSmartyPants/Pringle_Mingle/README.md

 - Send an invite to people who do not have an organization email so they can collaborate
 - Upload csv files of names
 - User Login with Auth0
+- Sorting algorithm allows everyone to meet everyone with the least duplication